Silver Cord Program – AHS

 Special consideration may be given to students who move into the district after beginning their high school career or for other special circumstances.

 Documentation: Hours must be tracked and submitted within a month of their completion date.
 You must have contact information of your direct supervisor for the hours complete.
 Parents/Guardians should not complete documentation unless previously arranged.
 Students should be completing the form and their own reflection.
 Hours should be turned in immediately after the activity, but will be accepted up to one month after the activity.
-You submit hours on the Silver Cord Service Completion Form which is linked here and also on the Silver Cord Google Classroom.
+You submit hours on the Silver Cord Service Completion Form which is linked here and also on the Silver Cord Google Site.

 What Counts: Any service (volunteer, not for pay) performed within the Anamosa Community School District communities or within our greater “global” community.
 Any activity posted on the Silver Cord Google Classroom, announcements, or in AHS Publications.
 If you have any concerns about your hours you should email the Silver Cord Advisor to get prior approval.